interlay/interbtc-spec/btcrelay-spec/docs/source/intro/architecture.rst

 * ``RUNNING``: correct operation, all functions are available.

 * ``PARTIAL``: transaction verification is disabled for blocks above a specified block height.
-This state is triggered by a ``NO_DATA`` failure by Staked Relayers (missing transaction data for submitted block headers), or manually by the Governance Mechanism.
+This state is triggered by a ``NO_DATA_BTC_RELAY`` failure by Staked Relayers (missing transaction data for submitted block headers), or manually by the Governance Mechanism.

 * ``HALTED``: transaction verification is entirely disabled.
-This state is triggered by a ``INVALID`` failure by Staked Relayers (invalid transaction was detected in a submitted block header) or manually by the Governance Mechanism.
+This state is triggered by a ``INVALID_BTC_RELAY`` failure by Staked Relayers (invalid transaction was detected in a submitted block header) or manually by the Governance Mechanism.

 * ``SHUTDOWN``: submission of block headers (both main chain and forks) and transactions verification are disabled.
 This state can be triggered manually by the Governance Mechanism if a major failure is detected or a soft / hard fork has ocurred in Bitcoin (and hence BTC-Relay needs updating).